finos/rune-dsl/documentation/documentation.rst

 Thanks to the ``reference`` qualifier, the ``issuerReference`` attribute can simply reference the event issuer party as "Party 2" rather than duplicating its components.
 The cross-reference is sourced from the original FpML document using the implemented ``href`` synonym.
 The internal ``globalReference`` points to the ``globalKey`` hash while the ``externalReference`` points to the "party2" ``externalKey``, as sourced from the original FpML document.
 Also note that the ``issuerReference`` itself has an associated ``globalKey`` meta-data by default since its ``Identifier`` class has a ``key`` qualifier.

-**Note**: This example is not part of the Rosetta DSL but corresponds to the default JSON implementation of the model.
+.. note:: This example is not part of the Rosetta DSL but corresponds to the default JSON implementation of the model.
 The relevance of either maintaining or shredding external references (such as "party2"), once cross-reference has been established, is up to implementors of the model.

 ``rosettaKeyValue`` is a variation of ``key``, which associated hash function doesn't include any of the meta-type qualifiers associated with the attributes.
 Some of those qualifiers are automatically generated by algorithm (typically, the anchors and references associated with XML documents) and would result in differences between two instance documents, even if those documents would have the same actual values.